alexarch21/history-explorer-card/README.md

 defaultTimeRange: 2d   // or 2 days...
 defaultTimeRange: 15m  // or 15 minutes...
 defaultTimeRange: 3w   // or 3 weeks
+defaultTimeRange: 6o   // or 6 months
+defaultTimeRange: 1y   // or 1 year
 ```

 ### Grouping multiple entities into a single graph